lysak-yurii/moodle-mod_coursesearch/README.md

 - **Comprehensive Search**: Searches through all course content types
 - **Search Filter**: Filter between "All content" or "Forums only" on the search page
 - **Embedded Mode**: Option to embed search bar directly in course page
+- **Results Grouping**: Search results are automatically grouped by course sections for better organization
+- **Pagination**: Large result sets are paginated for improved performance and usability

 ### Search Term Highlighting
 - **Automatic Scrolling**: Automatically scrolls to matched content when clicking search results